Find Your Best Posture

 What might you be able to shift or change to bring in more ease?

-Disclaimer: this post is intended for informational purposes only and is not medical advice.
+Disclaimer: this post is intended for informational purposes only and is not prescriptive or medical advice.
+Take what works for you and leave the rest.
 If you are experiencing pain, it is always in your best interest to consult with your medical doctor and/or your physical therapist.

 Next